Dataset

 • Kamil Sekut

-Kamil works at Bruegel as a Research assistant.
+Kamil works at Bruegel as a Research analyst.
 He studied Economics (BSc) at University of Warsaw with a semester exchange at Utrecht University.
 He pursued MSc in Economics at KU Leuven, where he specialized in labour issues, development economics and applied econometrics.

 Before coming to Bruegel, Kamil worked as a Research assistant at the Group for Research in Applied Economics, a non-governmental research centre based in Warsaw where he worked on several projects in labour economics.
 He also finished a summer internship at the Polish Ministry of Finance, where he analysed differences in wage trajectories of parents after childbirth.